 When you are here for our program:

-- Dr. Marc and Amy will teach you and encourage you.
+- Dr. Marc, Amy and Kim will teach you and encourage you.
 They will help you understand everything you need to successfully manage your scoliosis.

 - They will do their best to make it fun and make you feel comfortable.